How Sediments are Formed and the Different Kinds of Sediments Found in Water

-A derivative of sodium, chlorine can also cause grave diseases.
-Since drinking water goes through certain processes of filtration and purification which includes the use of chemicals as reagents, though potent enough, we cannot assure ourselves that it is safe to drink.
+A derivative of sodium chlorine can also cause serious diseases.
+Since drinking water goes through specific processes of filtration and purification, which include the use of chemicals as reagents, though potent enough, we cannot assure ourselves that it is safe to drink.

-Through study and research, scientists had discovered a certain way to filter drinking water without the slightest presence of sediments and can purify drinking water without the use of any toxic chemicals.
+Through study and research, scientists had discovered a sure way to filter drinking water without the slightest presence of sediments.
+They can purify drinking water without the use of any toxic chemicals.

-Berkey not only filters disease-causing microorganism and sediments in drinking water but also purifies drinking water to its clearest state without the use of chemicals.
+Berkey not only filters disease-causing microorganisms and sediments in drinking water but also purifies drinking water to its clearest state without the use of chemicals.

 You can now have the assurance that both you and your family will be healthy and safe from these disease-causing microorganisms and toxic chemicals.